nix-community/crate2nix/README.md

 **Easy to understand nix template**: The actual nix code is generated via `templates/build.nix.tera` so you can fix/improve the nix code without knowing rust if all the data is already there.

-Here is a simple example which uses all the defaults and will generate a `default.nix` file:
+Here is a simple example which uses all the defaults and will generate a `Cargo.nix` file:

 ```bash
 # From the project directory.